Accelerating Batch Active Learning Using Continual Learning Techniques: Blending Continual and Active Learning

-The CAL approach, shown in Algorithm~\ref{alg:CAL_procedure}, uses CL techniques to ameliorate catastrophic forgetting.
+0.08in The CAL approach, shown in Algorithm~\ref{alg:CAL_procedure}, uses CL techniques to ameliorate catastrophic forgetting.
 The key difference between CAL and Algorithm~\ref{alg:active_learning_loop} is line 9.
 Instead of standard training, replay-based CL is used to adapt $f$ to $\mathcal{D}_t$ while retaining performance on $\mathcal{D}_{1:t-1}$.
 The speedup comes from two sources: (1) we are computing gradient updates only on a useful subset of the history $\mathcal{D}_{1:t-1}$ rather than all of it for reasonable choices of $\numfromhist$; and (2) the model converges faster since it starts warm.
+The ability of CAL to combat catastrophic forgetting is shown in Figure Figure~\ref{fig:model_structure} (bottom).
 In the rest of the section, define $\mathcal{L}_{c}(\theta) \triangleq \mathop{\mathbb{E}}_{(x, y) \sim \mathcal{B}_{\text{current}}} \left [ \ell (y, f\left(x; \, \theta)\right) \right]$.
 We next define and compare several CAL methods and assess their performance based on their performance on the test set and the speedup they attain compared to standard AL.

 \paragraph{Experience Replay (CAL-ER)} is the simplest and oldest replay-based method \citep{Ratcliff1990, Robins95}.
 In this approach, $\mathcal{B}_{\text{current}}$ and $\mathcal{B}_{\text{replay}}$ are interleaved to create a minibatch $\mathcal{B}$ of size $\numnew + \numfromhist$ and $\mathcal{B}_{\text{replay}}$ is chosen uniformly at random from $\mathcal{D}_{1:t-1}$.
 The parameters $\theta$ of model $f$ are updated based on the gradient computed on $\mathcal{B}$.